-2022 Fairbanks IABA Home Show-The 2022 IABA Home Show was held at the Carlson Center in Fairbanks, March 25-27.
-The FSWAC staffed a booth all three days.
-The Home Show is an annual event held in Fairbanks each spring to kick off the construction season and includes a wide variety of local vendors showcasing building materials, equipment, and services.
-This year the co-permittees shared a booth with Fairbanks Soil & Water Conservation District.
-Staff distributed brochures about the stormwater program, Green Infrastructure Guide, and raffled off a rain barrel.
+2023 Fairbanks Outdoor Show - The Outdoor Show was held at the Carlson Center in Fairbanks, April 21-23.
+The FSWAC staffed a booth all three days Appendix A, (A04).
+The Outdoor Show is an annual event held in Fairbanks each spring to kick off summer outdoor recreational activities and includes a wide variety of local vendors showcasing, events, equipment, and services.
+This year the co-permittees shared a booth with Alaska Department of Transportation and Public Facility (ADOT&PF).
+Staff distributed stormwater educational materials, including a new public outreach campaign to pick up pet waste that included" Scoop the Poop" brochures and giveaway pet waste bag dispenser, Appendix A, (A05).